ScooloV/bbpedia/docs/death_zone/titanic_effort.md

 A GIANT 0BSTRUCTION
 Giants do tend to get in the way of other teams' passing plays.
-When a Giant interferes with a pass, it reduces any negative modifierrs that would normally apply by 2.
+When a Giant interferes with a pass, it reduces any negative modifiers that would normally apply by 2.

 SCATTER